dipeshpimpale/BoomBikes-ML-Model-/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@dipeshpimpale] - feel free to contact me!